-M: We’ve been together for about five years, but have known each other much longer.
-We were both art students at the same time (in different schools), making comics and illustrations.
-Noelle was such a hotshot, I was intimidated by her but determined to be her friend!
+M: We’ve been together for about five years but have known each other much longer.
+We were both art students simultaneously (in different schools), making comics and illustrations.
+Noelle was such a hotshot.
+I was intimidated by her but determined to be her friend!

 We lived on opposite sides of the country, and Molly had a long-term boyfriend, so I never thought anything would happen.

-I immediately tripped and fell in love HARD, made a huge fool of myself, and blew everything up, but after that, we were together, and it was the best thing that’s ever happened.
+I immediately tripped and fell in love HARD, made a massive fool of myself, and blew everything up, but after that, we were together, and it was the best thing that’s ever happened.

 N: We talked about it first, and Molly told me she wanted to be the one to propose, but that she wanted me to give her a ring back when she did.

 I snuck the ring into my bag just in case.
-I’m aware of how huge of a stereotype it is for two lesbians to be as into Brandi Carlile as we were, but her music was kind of the soundtrack to us getting together, and her concerts are always the places that we feel the most understood and at home among the audience.
+I’m aware of how huge of a stereotype it is for two lesbians to be as into Brandi Carlile as we were.
+Still, her music was kind of the soundtrack to us getting together, and her concerts are always the places that we feel the most understood and at home among the audience.